practicalalloy/practicalalloy.github.io/README.md

 # Practical Alloy
-## A guide to formal software design
+## An hands-on guide to formal software design